 Yes, the nurse-midwives can order pain medications for you in the Birth Center.
 Generally these are given as an injection (shot) or through an IV.
 You also can use hydrotherapy, birthing balls, birthing stools, massage, walking and breathing techniques for pain management.
-Epidurals are not given in the Birth Center because they require increased monitoring of you and your baby.
+Epidurals and nitrous oxide are not given in the Birth Center because they require increased monitoring of you and your baby.

 Absolutely!
 The nurse-midwives support your choices, whether that is an epidural or a non-medicated birth.
 If you choose epidural anesthesia, you will give birth in Labor & Delivery with the nurse-midwife providing your care.
 (Learn more about

 ultrasound schedule as patients who see OB/GYNs or family medicine physicians.
 Our nurse-midwives believe in offering personal, education-focused care, with an emphasis on giving women empowering choices that help them be more involved in their own birth experience.

 We understand your wish to give birth without interventions and will do our best to help you in that goal.
 We will listen to your requests and act as partners in your care.
-However, there are times when birth does not according to plan, and part of our job is to guide you down this path, making recommendations for the wise and respectful use of interventions.
+However, there are times when birth does not go according to plan, and part of our job is to guide you down this path, making recommendations for the wise and respectful use of interventions.
 We have an excellent working relationship with our obstetric colleagues, and they will work closely with us should we need to consult with them or involve them in your care.

 Birth Center Eligibility for a complete list.
 We will involve you and your partner in decision making throughout your labor, including transfer to Labor & Delivery.

 Yes, the nurse-midwife remains the primary care provider during most transfers to Labor & Delivery and continues to care for you until you are discharged from the hospital.
 If the need for a C-section arises, or other complications occur, then a physician will manage your care and the midwife will provide support throughout your hospital stay.
 From Labor & Delivery you will be transferred to Family Maternity Care Center, not back to the Birth Center.

-A doula is a trained volunteer that provides continuous, one-on-one physical, emotional, and informational support to a woman during labor and birth.
+A doula is a trained birth assistant who provides continuous, one-on-one physical, emotional, and informational support to a woman during labor and birth.
 She provides no medical or nursing care.
 Since she doesn’t have these responsibilities, or other patients to attend to, she can give her complete attention to being by a woman’s side for the entire length of her labor.
-You can hire a private doula, who may offer additional services (prenatal visits, after-delivery visits at home) or you may request a doula from our
+You can hire a private doula, who may offer additional services (prenatal visits, after-delivery visits at home), or you can request a free on-call doula from our

 This is your choice.
 Partners, children, parents, siblings and doulas are all welcome.
 We encourage you to choose people that will support you and your choices during labor.
 Please understand that we do NOT provide childcare at the Birth Center.
 All younger children must have a responsible adult to care for them.
 And please, no pets.